-Titanic tourist submarine missing with five onboard has only 96 hours of air left
+Titanic tourist submarine missing with five onboard has 70 hours of air left

-Titanic submarine missing– latest: Tourist submersible with five onboard only has 96 hours of air left
+Titanic OceanGate submarine missing with five onboard has 70 hours of air left - live updates

 Follow live for updates about the missing OceanGate Expeditions submersible used for tours of the Titanic wreckage